elte-nlp/elte-nlp-course/lecture_source/nlp_5-classification_and_tagging.md

 Starting with A, every node

 + receives messages from its predecessors about their min-sum distance from A,
-+ based on this messages, calculates its own min-sum distance and incoming edge, and
++ based on these messages, calculates its own min-sum distance and incoming edge, and
 + sends its min-sum distance to all of its successors.

 Eventually, the messages reach B, which is able to calculate the A-B min-sum